By Ed Welch

 In recent years, a number of Christian leaders have rightly called lethargic and half-hearted Christians to quicken their pace, to dedicate more of their time, talents, money and efforts to serving the Lord in the local church and in evangelistic outreach at home and abroad.
 I welcome this “radical,” “don’t waste your life” message to up the pace, and I rejoice in its positive impact on thousands of Christians.
 Some of us, though, need to hear a different message: “Slow your pace or you’ll never finish the race.”
 As Brady Boyd warns in Addicted to Busy, “Ultimately, every problem I see in every person I know is a problem of moving too fast for too long in too many aspects of life.”
 I’m not proposing that we put our feet up and opt out of life and Christian service.
 No, I’m talking about being sensitive to changes in ourselves and our circumstances and re-calibrating our pace to ensure personal sustainability.
 To continue reading this article click here.
 A Response to Jen Hatmaker.
 By Rosaria Butterfield."If this were 1999—the year that I was converted and walked away from the woman and lesbian community I loved—instead of 2016, Jen Hatmaker's words about the holiness of LGBT relationships would have flooded into my world like a balm of Gilead.
 How amazing it would have been to have someone as radiant, knowledgeable, humble, kind, and funny as Jen saying out loud what my heart was shouting: Yes, I can have Jesus and my girlfriend.
 Yes, I can flourish both in my tenured academic discipline (queer theory and English literature and culture) and in my church.
 My emotional vertigo could find normal once again.

 Maybe I wouldn’t need to lose everything to have Jesus.
 Maybe the gospel wouldn’t ruin me while I waited, waited, waited for the Lord to build me back up after he convicted me of my sin, and I suffered the consequences.
 Maybe it would go differently for me than it did for Paul, Daniel, David, and Jeremiah.
 Maybe Jesus could save me without afflicting me.
 Maybe the Lord would give to me respectable crosses (Matt 16:24).
 Manageable thorns (2 Cor 12:7)."
-To continue reading this article click here.
-We know as Christians, on an intellectual level, that we have idols—be it family, food, football or whatever.
-But to see the allure of idolatry can be hard for those of us in the Western world.That’s why I appreciate the points laid out by Doug Stuart in his Exodus commentary (450-54).
-Stuart suggests nine reasons idolatry was attractive to the Israelites and in the cultures of the Ancient Near East.
+To continue reading this article click here. |

 Think.